snbdevops/blog/Other-Questions/duc_interview_prep.md

 - Can be set in the **`ansible.cfg`** file or via the `-f` flag on the command line.
 - Increasing forks can improve performance, but too many forks may overload your system.

 # Q6.
 If you want to deploy any Application in AWS, so what all services you Will select or use for that Application
+ I would go with a 3-tier architecture approach
 # Q7.
 Difference between ALB and NLB?
 Both ELB's work on which OSI layer?

 # Q8.
 If Netflix type of application is there then which of Elb we need to use for the same?